Mauroboto/Api-REST-Simple/README.md

 Hello you curious!!

-This is a easy and simple CRUD tasks REST-API, using Node.js and Express framewokr, I just added MongoDB by using it`s function "CONNECT" (not mongoose).
+This is an easy and simple CRUD tasks REST-API, using Node.js and Express framewokr, I just added MongoDB by using it`s function "CONNECT" (not mongoose).
 I have created a server which listens on PORT 3000 and have used packages from NPM like: